tanaytejush/social_media_impact_analysis-/README.md

 Jupyter Notebook

-"The things we give our attention to shape how we experience life—moment by moment.
+"The things we give our attention to shape how we experience life moment by moment.
 This project is just a gentle reminder to be more mindful of how we use social media, especially while we're still growing and figuring out who we are."